 How to buy avocados

 Hass avocados will have dark skin when ripe.
-You can check their ripeness by removing the small stem or cap at the top.
+You can check their ripeness by removing the small stem or cap at the top of the avocado.
 If it comes off easily and reveals green flesh, it's likely ripe and ready to eat.

 However, if the flesh is brown or black, it may be overripe or spoiled.
 If you plan to use them in a few days, select slightly firmer avocados that can ripen over time.